bete241011/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #### 12. a script that prints all possible combinations of two letters, except oo. letters are lower cases, from a to z, one combination per line, the output should be alphs ordered, and do not print oo.
 #### 13. a script that prints a number with two decimal places, stored in the environment variable NUM, followed by a new line.
 #### 14. a script that converts a number from base 10 to base 16, The number in base 10 is stored in the environment variable DECIMAL.
+#### 15. a script that encodes and decodes text using the rot13 encryption.
+Assume ASCII.